Skip to main content

 In a field like this, ambiguity is costly.

 That is why specification is likely to matter here sooner or later.
-Not because specification solves the field, but because without it, the field risks remaining too blurry to mature responsibly.

 What Should Be Specified?